mgcuesta/dojo_rules/introduction.md

 Starting to work with fork feature in GitHub
 My favorite code school path is Ruby
-My deadly skills are Ruby and JavaScript
+My deadly skills are:
+* Ruby
+* JavaScript